NicolaiVArends/BachelorThesis/README.md

 3. In the directory, execute the following command to run all the unit tests using the testing framework configured for the project: `python unit_test.py`

-4. The test results will be displayed in the console.
+4. Wait a little and the test results will be displayed in the console.
 It will indicate which tests passed, failed, or encountered with errors.